SebastianMartinezSWE/cs-684-team-blue/test-plans/sprint 1 test plan.md

 Schedule:

-02/27/23 : Meeting and coming up with test plan and inital test cases
+02/27/23 : Meeting and coming up with test plan and initial test cases

-02/28/23 - 03/04/23 : Spliting up work and working on testing individually
+02/28/23 - 03/04/23 : Splitting up work and working on testing individually

 03/04/23 : Meeting up again and sharing test results and finalizing details